Own-Data-Privateer/hoardy-web/tool/README.md

     - available substitutions:
       - `num`: number of times the resulting output path was encountered before; adding this parameter to your `--output` format will ensure all generated file names will be unique
       - all expressions of `wrrarms get --expr`, which see
-  - `-t DESTINATION, --to DESTINATION`
-  : target directory, when unset each source `PATH` must be a directory which will be treated as its own `DESTINATION`
   - `--stdin0`
-  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments, requires specified `--to`
+  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments

 - error handling:
   - `--errors {fail,skip,ignore}`